finnkauski/lighthouse.el/README.md

 ## lightspeed-mode

-Track how many commands (actions) your are doing in the span of 10 seconds and alter the lights based on that.
+Track how many commands (actions) your are doing in the span of 15 seconds and alter the lights based on that.
 The more actions you perform the brighter the lights are.

-The brightness is bound between 0 - 254 in the `lighthouse` binary, hence the calculation are done as `min((actions_per_10_s * 1.5), 254)` and the transitions are done in 2.5 seconds.
+The brightness is bound between 0 - 254 in the `lighthouse` binary, hence the calculation are done as `min((actions_per_10_s * 1.5), 254)` and the transitions are set to take in 15 seconds (Note: I am not certain this setting is correctly respected by the `Hue` as it seems to take less time).

 Enable `lighthouse-speed-mode` in your `init.el` or using: